 DECLARATION FOR NHS DERBY AND DERBYSHIRE INTEGRATED CARE BOARD [year]

 For the SID/Deputy Chair to complete:

 FPPT for the ICB Chair (as Comple eted by (role) Name Date Fit and proper?
 Yes/No

 ICB Board member)

 For the ICB C hair to complete:

 Yes/No If 'no', provide detail:

-Have all ICB Board members been tested and concluded as being fit and proper?
+Have all ICB Board members tested and concluded as bein and proper?

-Are any issues arising from FPPT being managed for any Board member who is consic fit and proper? naged for any ICB who is considered
+Are any issues arising from FPPT being managed for any Board member who is consic fit and proper? / ICB If 'yes', provide detail:

 As ICB Chair of NHS Derby a declare that the FPPT submission is con ailed in the FPPT framework. nplete, and th e conclusion drawn

 ICB Chair signature:

 Date signed: